 How to Schedule Your Campus Visits

 Visiting a college campus is one of the most exciting steps in choosing a college.
-If possible, it’s best to visit colleges before your applications are due.
-That way, you can be confident you'd be happy at any of the colleges you’re applying to.
+It’s best to visit colleges before your applications are due.
+That way, you can be confident you'd be happy at any college you're applying to.

-It’s also best to go is when the college is in session.
-That way, you’ll get to see it when classes are meeting and day-to-day activities are taking place.
+It's also best to go when the college is in session.
+You'll see the campus when classes are meeting and day-to-day activities are in full swing.

 How to Pick a Date

-Below are some guidelines on when to visit.
-Plan your visit well ahead of time, so you can make sure that you see what you need to see and meet with the people who can tell you what you need to know.
+Here are some guidelines on when to visit.
+Plan your visit well ahead of time.
+That way you can make sure you see what you need to see and meet with the people who can tell you what you need to know.

 During the Week

-Mondays through Thursdays are ideal for visits since campuses are generally in full swing.
-Visiting on a Friday may not be as practical, as students, faculty and staff might be busy with social activities starting Friday afternoon.
+Mondays through Thursdays are ideal for visits because you can get a good idea of what campus life is like.
+Visiting on a Friday may not be as practical.
+Students, faculty, and staff might be busy with social activities starting Friday afternoon.

-High school holidays that fall on Mondays are often great opportunities for making college visits.
-Many colleges are in session on these days — and you won’t be missing any of your high school classes.
+High school holidays that fall on Mondays are often perfect opportunities for making college visits.
+Many colleges are in session on these days─and you won't be missing any of your high school classes.